Black Square (U+25A0) - Meaning, Uses, and How to Type It

 How to Type the Black Square

 The Black Square is not available on standard keyboards.
-But there are several easy ways to insert it depending on your device.
+But several easy methods exist.
+Choose the one that works best for your device.

 Copy and Paste (Fastest Method)